It doesn't matter how complicated technology gets, these key principles remain consistent and fundamental for any eCommerce site.

-Whilst we are talking about recommendations, always have reviews on your website.
-People read them and it influences their decision to buy.
+While we are talking about recommendations, always have reviews on your website.
+People read them, and it influences their decision to buy.
 Fact.
-Reviews are important because they add independent credibility to your site.
+Reviews are critical because they add independent credibility to your site.
 They give customers confidence.
-Don’t take down the bad ones because you don’t like them, people see through that.
+Don’t take down the bad ones because you don’t like them; people see through that.
 If you’re concerned, leave the review up but include a great response underneath it.
 If you get too many bad reviews, take the product out of your range, it’s not helping you.
 The people have spoken, listen to them!

 Last but very definitely not least, is there a clear call to action?
 I cannot overstate the importance of this.
 You do not want to hunt for the ‘buy now’ button!

-It may sound obvious but it is important to use verbs like ‘Buy Now’, ‘Subscribe’, ‘Select’ or ‘Add to cart’ etc. They are very clear identifiers for the customer on what they should do.
+It may sound obvious, but it is essential to use verbs like ‘Buy Now’, ‘Subscribe’, ‘Select’ or ‘Add to cart’ etc. They are very clear identifiers for the customer on what they should do.

 Another mistake that we made was on the “Have you tried this?”
 Section of the site.
 There was no clear call to action underneath the image, so not many people clicked it.
 We changed it and the response was much better.

 We have started to add buttons to images on the home page.
 However, you can’t assume that people know to click on the images, tell them.
 Make it clear and stand out.